 - Faster review and feedback.

 - The traditional sequential document-centric approach of moving documents from person to person takes too long time.
 On Koios everyone can multi-task and work in parallel.

 - More options to get help when progress has halted.
 Possibilities to get new ideas and find collaborators with complementary knowledge.

 - Get tools to help you manage a team.
 (Role, group and permission management as well as project management tools and guides)

 - Object oriented data model to enable links between topics and corpus of relevant data.

 - Past problem solutions bring insight and help you to solve new problems quicker.

-- Data, information and knowledge from other problem spaces can easily be reused in your challenge saving you time and work.
+- Data, information and knowledge from other challenges can easily be reused in your challenge saving you time and work.

 - A learning architecture and process improvement framework are built into the system to further develop and make Koios better over time.

 - The platform allows for methodical and systematic improvement of the problem solving process.
 This, over time, can provide new knowledge and best practices for social problem solving.

 - All-in-one-solution.
 Collaboration in one coherent portal.
-Avoid fragmentation and
+Avoid fragmentation and poor usability.

 - One site with unified news, alerts and notifications means less noise.